Sarah Ash, Child Development and Health and Social Care Subject Advisor

 For Cambridge Nationals, our qualification level UMS boundaries will return to normal, reflecting the wide range of other adaptations in place to support your students this year.
 Further information can be found in Dr Frances Wilson’s blog: How Cambridge Nationals and Cambridge Technicals will be awarded in 2021/22.

 In the light of that recent JCQ announcement, and the queries we’ve had from you, we thought it would be helpful to provide a quick summary of the support available to ensure that you are marking to the correct standard.

-There are several resources that will help you have confidence in your application of the marking scheme for J801 and J811:
+There are several resources that will help you have confidence in your application of the marking criteria for the Cambridge National in Child Development (J818):